perelloliver/katalab/README.md

 Turn company documents into coding katas for custom employee team onboarding.

-Built entirely with Antigravity and Google AI Studio.
+Built entirely with Antigravity and Google AI Studio for the DeepMind x Cerebral Valley LDN hack.

+**We had fun building and liked the idea, so this repo is currently being taken from hack to MVP.**

 ## Overview